Taxpayers warned over HMRC charging £3.5 billion too much26

 The government’s full answer, provided by the Treasury’s Exchequer Secretary James Murray MP, is available on the Off-payroll Working ‘Question for Treasury’ page

-To read Simon’s article in full, please visit Kingsbridge.co.uk, where this article was first published (as part of Moore News’ branded journalism package).
+To read Simon’s article in full, please visit Kingsbridge.co.uk, where this article was first published (as part of Moore News’ Branded Journalism package).

 ‘Don’t do a Rachel Reeves and play with fire on your CV’